-#WhyThisMatters: Why should South Africa decriminalise sex work?
+WATCH: #WhyThisMatters: Why should South Africa decriminalise sex work?

 It’s a step in the right direction, says Shaun Shelly, head of policy, advocacy and human rights for people who use drugs for the TB/HIV Care Association.
 But Shelly warns that the almost R20-million budgeted in the next five years to provide OST and other harm reduction services such as needle exchange programmes is likely not enough.